F0nz0/NanoListener/README.md

 		pip install wheel

-7) Install required Python packages using the requirements_latest_tf_2_7_0.txt file:
+7) Install required Python packages using the requirements.txt file:

 		python -m pip install -r requirements.txt

 ## **Basic Usage**:
 NanoListener has 1 main scripts that is **NanoListener.py** and 4 accessory scripts used for preliminary preprocessing of input data and post-processing of output datasets.

 The first step is to obtain fast5 files (or converted pod5 via pod5 library at https://pod5-file-format.readthedocs.io/en/0.1.21/docs/tools.html#pod5-convert-to-fast5).
 Then these raw data have to be basecalled into fastQ files by a basecaller model (either modification -unaware or -aware, for recursive trainings) and mapped against reference sequences: we stronly suggest to use reference transcriptomes to avoid introns in interrupted genes.
-Alignments in BAM format then needs to be filtered out from supplemenary and secondary alignments retaining only reads mapped on the forward strand.
+Alignments in BAM format then need to be filtered out from supplemenary and secondary alignments retaining only reads mapped on the forward strand.
 These BAM files then can be further filtered using NanoListener accessory scripts depending on the experimental design.

 The first (facultative) accessory script which can be used is *create_transcript_white_list.py*.
 It allows to retrieve reference regions respecting a set of given criteria and takes as input the following parameters:

 	python3 create_transcript_white_list.py -h
-	usage: create_transcript_white_list.py [-h] -b BAM_FILEPATH [-l MIN_LEN] [-c MIN_COV] [-r MIN_NUMREADS] [-d MIN_MEANDEPTH] [-q MIN_MEANBASEQ]
-	                                       [-mp MIN_MEANMAPQ]

-	create_transcript_white_list

 	optional arguments:
 	  -h, --help            show this help message and exit -b BAM_FILEPATH, --bam_filepath BAM_FILEPATH